CSUN-COMP587-F18/swift/PullReq2.md

 and reading the documentation helps a lot.

 I have had some issues with my computer this week which has set me back a bit on testing, which is why i'm submitting a document this week.
+I have also had some issues with creating a pull request.

 The following has helped me get more familiar with the project, i find they are useful to what i need to do.